Grammar Info

 Is your apartment big?
 (Plain question)

-I don't know if this is good or bad.
+I don't know if this is delicious or not.
 (Expressing uncertainty, but not a question)

 I don't know what this is.
 (Expressing uncertainty, but not a question)